AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-context-overview.md

 # Organize data

-OCS includes various ways to organize and simplify how you view data.
+There are various ways to organize and simplify how data is viewed.
 You can create asset definitions to help organize and visualize information about a particular asset, such as a truck or a mixing tank.
 As an example, you might want to create the following information:

 - Metadata, such as make and model
 - Measurements, such as location or temperature